Jason2Brownlee/AuthoritySite/notes/1000_true_fans.md

 ## Summary

-"1000 True Fans" is not a book by Kevin Kelly, but rather a widely-known essay he wrote in 2008.
+"1000 True Fans" is a widely-known essay he wrote in 2008.
 The essay explores the concept of how artists, creators, and entrepreneurs can achieve sustainable success by cultivating a relatively small, dedicated fan base.

 Here are the main points from Kevin Kelly's essay "1000 True Fans":